thirtybees/mdimagemagick/README.md

 - Profit!

 ## Compatibility
 This module has been tested with versions:
-- `1.6.1.0` - `1.6.1.5`
+- `1.6.1.0` - `1.6.1.6`

-## Requirements
+## Minimum requirements
-- PHP imagick extension
+- PHP imagick extension 3.4.0
+- ImageMagick 7.0.2 (anything below is vulnerable and not supported!)
+- PHP 5.4
+- PrestaShop 1.6.1.0

 ## License
 Academic Free License 3.0